 What is King Shepherd ?

+The King Shepherd is the Hybrid Dog Breed.
 In the 1990s, King Shepherd developed from crossing the German Shepherd Dog with the Shiloh Shepherd and the long-coated European German Shepherd lines with the Alaskan Malamute and Akita.

 King Shepherd content overview

 - Personality and Temperament

 - Health & problems